-In honor of Black History Month I was inspired to share my experiences participating in research training, mentoring programs and science organizations.
+In honor of Black History Month, I was inspired to share my experiences participating in research training, mentoring programs, and science organizations.
 I am grateful for all of my experiences and mentors that helped me become the woman in science that I am today.
 Coming from an inner city neighborhood and entering a big rural state university was like a dream.
-My main goal was to get a great education and learn as much as possible to prepare for science career.
+My main goal was to get a great education and learn as much as possible to prepare for a STEM career.
 Everything after that was an added bonus.
 I joined science organizations and reached out to science peers for support.
-For the first time I was able to see people in science that looked like me and I was determined to use the many resources that my university offered.
+For the first time, I was able to see people in STEM that looked like me and I was determined to use the many resources that my university offered.

-I participated in science programs such as: Women and Science and Engineering Orientation and the Minority Undergraduate Research Experience Program.
+I participated in science programs such as the Women and Science and Engineering Orientation and the Minority Undergraduate Research Experience Program.
 These programs taught me the importance of leadership and strong mentoring.
-I gained research experience, science knowledge and confidence that I could pursue a science career.
-This inspired me to use my science background not only to include research, but include helping other scientists, especially underrepresented groups.
+I gained research experience, scientific knowledge, and confidence that I could pursue a science career.
+This inspired me to use my science background not only to include research but include help other scientists, especially underrepresented groups.

-This is just a bit of my story and the reason why research training, mentoring programs and science organizations are important.
-It’s programs like the Bridge to Doctorate Program, Minorities and Science and Engineering programs and Research Experiences for Undergraduate Program that give students the right tools and the preparation they need to become scientists.
-Being in a laboratory environment, working with PIs and learning the tricks of the trade in science will help students build the knowledge and confidence they need in a science career.
+This is just a bit of my story and the reason why research training, mentoring programs, and science organizations are important.
+It’s programs like the Bridge to Doctorate Program, Meyerhoff, Minorities and Science and Engineering programs, and Research Experiences for Undergraduate Program that give students the right tools and the preparation they need to become scientists.
+Being in a laboratory environment, working with PIs, and learning the tricks of the trade in science will help students build the knowledge and confidence they need in a science career.
 When students are given the opportunity to do research and have good mentoring relationships they can grow into well-rounded scientists and STEM professionals.

-Organizations like the National Society of Black Engineers, Association for Women in Science and Women in Science and Engineers Groups create an environment that foster diversity and representation.
-Students that participate in these organizations are more likely to stay in the STEM field.
+Organizations like the National Society of Black Engineers, the Association for Women in Science, and Women in Science and Engineers Groups create an environment that fosters diversity and representation.
+Students who participate in these organizations are more likely to stay in the STEM field.
 Also, these organizations help students build relationships with mentors/peers and professional development skills that will help them in their science careers.